arf20/arftransfer/PROTOCOL.md

 ```
 Text arguments are NUL terminated C-strings one after another.
 #### 2.1.3.
 0x02 DATA (client -> server)
 Directly raw file data.
 Could be a whole file smaller than block size, or one of the blocks of the file.
 Block size is defined in the client and the server independently.
+THe maximum block size is 65535 (0xffff).
 #### 2.1.4.
 0x03 COMPRESSED DATA
 Same as 2.1.3 but the data is gzip compressed.